JoshDoody/joshdoody.github.io/_book_excerpts/raise/how-to-ask-for-a-raise-at-work.md

 Here are some examples of changes that might justify a salary increase:

-* **Your qualifications have changed.**—You have earned a certification, or a degree, or taken some training, or learned a new skill.
+* **Your qualifications have changed**—You have earned a certification, or a degree, or taken some training, or learned a new skill.
-* **You have taken on more responsibility.**—You are managing people or projects that you weren’t when your current salary was set.
+* **You have taken on more responsibility**—You are managing people or projects that you weren’t when your current salary was set.
 Or you’re managing some part of the business that you weren’t before.
-* **The job market has changed.**—There’s been a shift in the market so that your skillset is in higher demand now than it was when you initially took your job.
+* **The job market has changed**—There’s been a shift in the market so that your skillset is in higher demand now than it was when you initially took your job.

 In all three of these examples, there’s a common theme: You are more valuable now than you were when your salary was last set. *That* is why you’re asking for a raise.